jiangxiaoyong/jiangxiaoyong.github.io/_posts/2016-10-01-Emacs-learning-notes.md

 M-;                           Comment and uncomment multiple lines C-]                           quit minibuffer while in minibuffer command-arrow                 switch buffer
+C-l                           positions the current line in the middle of the screen
 ```

 ### Clojure Buffer Key Bindings